 Aerosol or droplet?

-A respiratory droplet is a fluid bundle of infectious particles that travels from the respiratory tract of the infected individual onto the mucosal surface of another, rather than floating down the respiratory tract.
+A respiratory droplet is a fluid bundle of infectious particles that travels from the infected individual’s respiratory tract onto another’s mucosal surface rather than floating down the respiratory tract.
 Small droplets are between 5-20μm and tend to hang up around the glottis.
 Large droplets are > 20μm and are probably too big to follow airflow.
 They tend to obey the laws of gravity and so settle on nearby surfaces when you sneeze.
-If you inadvertently touch the same surface then touch your face you can potentially transmit the infection.
-This is why we wash our hands.
-In healthcare, droplet precautions include a surgical mask, eyewear, disposable gown, and gloves.
-The surgical mask acts as a physical barrier to droplets that are too large to be inhaled.

 A droplet nucleus is what is left once the liquid rapidly evaporates from a droplet.
 They are in the order of 10μm in diameter and are in the respirable range.
 This is generally defined as any particle less than 10μm.
-The inspirable range is defined as anything between 10 – 100μm in size.
+The inspirable range is defined as anything between 10 – 100μm in size

 Just breathing, coughing and sneezing

-But even putting an oxygen mask on the patient may not protect you.
-Hui et al. (2006) used fancy laser beams and smoke to detect just how far a single breath might travel.
-With a standard oxygen mask on the patient and a flow rate of 4l/min, a tidal volume of 500mls, and 12 breaths a minute the smoke plume traveled approximately 0.45m.
+With a standard oxygen mask on the patient, a flow rate of 4l/min, a tidal volume of 500mls, and 12 breaths a minute, the smoke plume travelled approximately 0.45m.
 In most experiments, scientists use smoke as a stand-in for the more nebulous breath of air.
 Non-biological aerosols will behave differently depending on the airflow and ventilation in the room and have a constant density.
-Mathematical modelling would suggest that the further from the source a sample is taken then the lower the potential infectivity until a state of equilibrium is reached.
-Fortunately, the air is exchanged in most hospital rooms on a regular basis.
+Mathematical modelling would suggest that the further from the source a sample is taken, the lower the potential infectivity until a state of equilibrium is reached.
+Fortunately, the air is exchanged in most hospital rooms regularly.

 Thompson et al (2013) took 99 air samples around presumptive AGPs.
 26.1% of them contained viral RNA.
 But the baseline level of contamination, when no AGPs (as defined by WHO 2009) were performed was 10.5%.
-Just because a procedure might generate an aerosol, it does not hold true that the aerosol can cause an infection.
+Just because a procedure might generate an aerosol, it does not hold that the aerosol can cause an infection.

 Judson and Munster usefully categorized AGPs into those that mechanically create and disperse aerosols and those that make the patient wriggle and cough.
-Or you could think of them, as suggested by Brewster et al. (2020) as those procedures that require gas flow and those that require no extrinsic gas flow.
+Or you could think of them, as suggested by Brewster et al. (2020), as those procedures that require gas flow and those that require no extrinsic gas flow.

 Bag-valve-mask ventilation and CPR